atakanaltok/awesome-useful-websites/README.md

 * https://theia-ide.org/ - Flexible and Extensible Cloud & Desktop IDE Platform.
 Efficiently develop and deliver Cloud & Desktop IDEs and tools with modern web technologies
 * https://learnxinyminutes.com/ - Take a whirlwind tour of your next favorite language
 * https://ecomputernotes.com/ - Learning Resource for Online Education
+* https://libraries.io/ - Find new open source packages, modules and frameworks and keep track of ones you depend upon

 ### Python